 In terms of what to wear in Israel, that’s also not something that should concern you.
 Use common sense: if you’re going to a religious site (or religious city like Jerusalem), don’t wear super revealing clothing.
 This isn’t an issue of safety, it’s so you won’t offend anyone.
 In the beach city Tel Aviv, you can wear anything you want – I guarantee you’ll see people wearing more revealing clothing than you are.

 Is Israel Expensive?

 That’s a great question.
 In short, it depends on you.
+There are plenty of things to spend your money on in Israel, but it’s also possible to keep to a tight budget if you are careful.
 Hotels in Israel are notoriously expensive, but you can easily stay in awesome hostels and save money that way.
 Food is quite affordable, but if you love to party you should know that alcohol is very expensive – think New York prices.
 Tour prices are quite average, and there are also many free walking tour options, such as Sandeman Tours.

 Accommodation in Israel